lowitea/gitlobster/README.md

 ### GitLab Token

 In order for the tool to work, you need to generate a GitLab token with API read rights (`read_api`).
-If SSH copying is not used, then you will also need permissions to read repositories (`read_repository`).
+If SSH copying is not used, then you will also a need permission to read repositories (`read_repository`).

 If a second GitLab is used to copy repositories there, then a token is also required for it.
 Full API rights are required (`api`).
 If SSH upload is not used, then you will also need write permissions for repositories (`write_repository`).